 Reactions to the current state of the world range from passive resignation to naive optimism.

 Between the two extremes is the growing number of individuals and social movements proffering an assortment of (sometimes complementary, sometimes conflicting) proposals to avert the ultimate catastrophe.

 The dreadful and increasingly volatile state of the world raises two fundamental questions:

-Analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature yield two conclusions, with fundamental implications for the way we think about ourselves, organize society, and conduct affairs:
+Critical analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature yield two vital conclusions — Homo Creativus and Global Creativity Crisis — with fundamental and transforming implications for the way we think about ourselves, organize society, and conduct affairs: